 NOTE: These prices apply to applications submitted between 1/1/2023 and 6/30/2023.
-See https://bit.ly/ASE2023pricing for more details.
+See https://bit.lv/ASE2023pricing for more details.
 Payment for the ETL honorarium and the ETL expenses are now included in the base accreditation and manufacturer fees (if applicable) and are paid to the ETL by the ASE Education Foundation at the conclusion of the on-site visit.

-It is anticipated that team members recruited from local independent repair facilities and dealerships will serve without charge to the institution.
+Each onsite visit requires the assigned ETL plus additional team members, usually recruited from local repair shops and dealerships.
+At most schools, the additional team members volunteer their time.
+Other schools choose to pay those team members for their time and efforts.
+This is up to each school to decide, and the prices do not include any team member payments other than the ETL.